Long Beach has many reasons to be proud of its local schools.

 National 'District of the Year' - LBUSD earned the District of the Year award from the national business news publisher Industry Dive and its publication, Education Dive.
 The honor is part of the Dive Awards recognizing education’s “top disruptors and innovators.”

 Washington Post's Top High Schools - The Washington Post’s annual ranking of top high schools has repeatedly listed multiple LBUSD high schools among those in the top 12 percent in the nation based upon college prep programs.
-The 2017 listing included Avalon, Cabrillo, the California Academy of Mathematics and Science, Jordan, Lakewood, Millikan, Poly, Renaissance and Wilson high schools.
+The most recent listing included Avalon, Cabrillo, the California Academy of Mathematics and Science, Jordan, Lakewood, Millikan, Poly, Renaissance and Wilson high schools.

 Grad Rates Increase - LBUSD graduation rates increased for the sixth straight year in 2018, surpassing state and county rates.
 Students of color in Long Beach schools also outperform their peers countywide and statewide.
 A record eight high schools here posted graduation rates above 90 percent.